 A regular AC would be enough as the outside temperature generally falls at night and hence the AC won’t need to operate for long to cool the room temperature.
 If you use your AC for around 6-8 hrs every day, then going for an inverter AC will do no good to savings.
 This is mainly due to the fact that, by the time the actually efficiency of the inverter AC comes in picture, your room can be cooled enough by a regular AC.
 For example, if the required temperature is 25 degrees, the inverter AC being slow at start will take 1 hrs to bring down the temperature, whereas the regular AC using full power will do that in, lets say 20 mins.

-So which one is more efficient for small run?
-Surely, the regular AC as the compressor needs to do lesser task in cooling.
-If the running of AC is over 8 hrs an inverter AC is best suited as the power consumption would be less to maintain the optimum temperature in the room.
-Here the regular AC will fail, as over the longer course of time, it would need to start and stop the compressor quite a larger number of time.
-Whereas, the inverter AC would run on an optimum pace throughout and never use full power to start the compressor every now and then.
+Surely, the regular AC as the compressor needs to do a lesser task in cooling.
+If the running of AC is over 8 hrs an inverter AC is best as the power consumption is less.
+Here the regular AC will fail, it would need to start and stop the compressor quite a larger number of time.
+Whereas, the inverter AC would run at an optimum pace throughout and never use full power to start the compressor every now and then.
 However, the cooling process might be little slow but the steady process will make it worth reaching the optimum room temperature.

 You have a small room

 If the size of the room is less than 150-180sqft, an inverter AC will be, just another expensive investment you made that has no return.
-A small room doesn’t need a lot of cooling, as the air inside a small room can be cooled quickly and don’t require a constant flow of compressed air to maintain the temperature.
-An inverter AC is generally slow to cool at beginning, as the compressor never really uses full power so as to save energy.
-However, this can sometime be a cause of worry as a regular AC at full throttle can cool down a room faster and thus save power consumption as the AC stops as soon as the room is cooled.
+A small room doesn’t need a lot of cooling, as the air inside a small room can cool down quickly.
+Furthermore, it doesn’t require a constant flow of compressed air to maintain the temperature.
+An inverter AC is generally slow to cool, as it never uses full power to save energy.
+However, this sometimes time be a cause of worry as a regular AC can cool down a room faster.
+Thus, save power consumption as the AC stops as soon as the room is cool.